 Program Standards guide organizations or entities that deliver services.
 In Vermont we use the child care licensing regulations and the STep Ahead Recognition System (STARS) – the program quality and improvement system for regulated early childhood and afterschool programs.
 Program standards are also set by national organizations that accredit or regulate early childhood and afterschool programs.

 Learning Standards measure how children are developing and how responsive we are to meeting their needs.
 They are used to help plan curriculum, guide learning plans for individual children, and inform families and others about children’s development.
 The Vermont Early Learning Standards (VELS) are for children ages three to five.
 First Steps, early learning guidelines for infants and toddlers are under development.
-The Vermont Department of Education Common Core and Grade Level Expectations provides a framework of standards and learning opportunities for public school Pre-K through Grade 12.
+The Vermont Agency of Education Common Core and Grade Level Expectations provides a framework of standards and learning opportunities for public school Pre-K through Grade 12.

 Professional Standards or Competencies are the foundation of the professional development system.
 They are used as self- assessment tools, and to guide the development and use of curricula, instruction and credentials.
 They are the basis of career pathways.